Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Introduction

 \item {\textbf{Lack of flexibility}}: For practical deployment, it is often desirable for channel estimation methods to adaptively adjust computational load.
-For example, assuming a scenario where a user has severely constrained processing resources, the estimator should be able to reduce its complexity by adjusting the number of parameters.
+For example, a user equipment (UE) with constrained processing resources should be able to reduce estimator complexity by adjusting the number of parameters.
 However, most existing DNN-based approaches lack this adaptability, as they provide no explicit mechanisms to control the model size or computational cost within the DNN architecture.

 \end{itemize} We note that these limitations primarily arise from employing DNNs as end-to-end channel estimators, where the model learns a direct mapping from noisy pilot signals to channel estimates solely based on data.